 Tagliatelle alla Bolognese is a hearty, satisfying dish that everyone adores!

-A slow cooked, bolognese sauce of beef, pork and pancetta with perfectly cooked pasta is the ideal comfort food.
+A slow cooked, bolognese sauce of beef, pork, and pancetta with perfectly cooked pasta is the ideal comfort food.

-Why you will love this recipe!
+Why you’ll love this recipe

-I won’t lie to you, Tagliatelle alla Bolognese is not a quick meal to prepare but it is well worth it!
 While not traditional, my family loves a big plate of this pasta served with a side of Focaccia Genovese.
-It’s our fav weekend meal!
+It’s our favorite weekend meal!

-For complete ingredient quantities and full instructions, please scroll to the printable recipe card bottom of the page.
+For complete ingredient quantities and full instructions, please scroll to the printable recipe card at the bottom of the page.

 Ingredients